 Calculate Multiple Linear Regression using SPSS

 Calculating multiple linear regression using SPSS is very much the same as doing a simple linear regression analysis in SPSS.
-If you want to follow along, download the SPSS dataset below.
+If you want to follow along, download the SPSS dataset from the Download section in the sidebar.

 Next, let's learn how to calculate multiple linear regression using SPSS for this example.

-1. In SPSS top menu, go to Analyze → Regression → Linear
+- In SPSS top menu, go to Analyze → Regression → Linear.

 Make sure the linear regression method is set to Enter.

-Click the OK button to calculate multiple linear regression using SPSS.
-A new window containing the multiple liner regression results will appear.
+- Click the OK button to calculate multiple linear regression using SPSS.
+A new window containing the multiple linear regression results will appear.

 Interpret Multiple Linear Regression Output in SPSS